-2. In a large flat-bottomed bowl, whisk together the flour, sugars, baking powder, and salt.
+2. In a large flat bottomed bowl, whisk together the flour, sugar, baking powder, and salt.

-3. In a smaller bowl, whisk together the eggs and maple extract.
+3. In a smaller bowl, whisk together the eggs and vanilla extract.

 4. With a rubber spatula, stir the egg mixture into the flour mixture until the dough just starts to come together.
 Dust your hands with flour and knead the dough in the bowl until all the ingredients are incorporated and the dough is tacky.

-5. Add the walnuts.
+5. Add the Nerds.
 Knead the dough until incorporated, about 10 – 20 times.

-6. Separate the dough into thirds.
-Form three logs, approximately 2 inches wide and 1 inch high on a parchment lined baking sheet.
+7. Separate the dough in half.
+Form two logs, approximately 3 inches wide and 1 inch high on a parchment lined baking sheet.
 Leave several inches between the logs, the dough will spread as it bakes.